ckids-datafirst/website/content/projects/2021-Spring/11/index.md

 ---
 !ProjectPage
 authors:
   - Xiaoyu Wang
   - Stephen Iota
   - Bolong Pan
   - Junyi Liu
   - Ming Lyu
   - Yolanda Gil
   - Wael Abd-Almageed
 categories: &id001
   - Spring 2021
-- Featured
   - Best Data Science Teamwork
-date: '2021-01-01 00:00:00'
+date: "2021-01-01 00:00:00"
 external_link: null
 image: null
 slides: null
+summary:
-summary: Students will analyze images from optical microscopes that reveal features of materials and microstructures using machine learning techniques.
+  Students will analyze images from optical microscopes that reveal features of materials and microstructures using machine learning techniques.
 These images have been collected by geologists, who use them to study the rock samples that they collect in the field and determine their properties and origins.
 We have a baseline